assetswap/doc-meme/core-features/market-discovery.md

 - **Moonshots**: High risk, high reward

 ### Custom Filters
-Create your own:
+Create your own search rules to find exactly what you want:
-- Score range
+- Score range (only show tokens rated between certain numbers)
-- Market cap limits
+- Market cap limits (total value of all tokens - bigger usually means safer)
-- Liquidity minimum
+- Liquidity minimum (only tokens with enough money for easy trading)
-- Age requirements
+- Age requirements (how old the token is - newer can be riskier)
-- Holder count threshold
+- Holder count threshold (minimum number of people who own it)

 ## Smart Features